Netflix Shows Are All Worldwide Hits -- Until They're Not

 All that said, what you're asking for is niche content.
 And you're not likely to get it.
 Japan gets a little of it with Anime, but it tends to be low quality because of the need to sell merch (think fan service).
 At the end of the day these are businesses and stuff costs money.
 They're either gonna need a product with

+Interesting.
+I hung out on his Usenet ng at the time, and IIRC his story was that he wanted to show that there's no "happily ever after".
+Just like when WWII ended there was a huge mess that had to be cleaned up, when the "Shadow War" ended there were still some of their allies running around causing havoc in the ensing chaos that had to be dealt with.

+But that was his story.
+It could be that you are correct in the main, and this was just how he tried to spin it as a positive.
+Normally I'd take horse's mou

-Success can be cancelled (Score:3)
+Success can be cancelled (Score:5, Interesting)

 I also tend to think they were running a bit low on ideas about midway through season 2.
 Oh, another scene were thugs randomly show up but using the power of Korean ex-CEO punching we can knock them out and escape!
 That said, they did keep the plotline moving at a good clip, commendable for a show like this that can so easily get sucked into the vortex of dealing with dead end sideplots and social moralizing and forget what it was supposed to be doing.